 We ran this test for only 100 installs.
 Which is, our standard operating procedure for creative testing.

 Once we completed our first test to 100 installs, we paused the campaign to analyze the results.
-Then we turned the campaign back on to scale up to 500 installs in an effort to get closer to statistical significance.
-We wanted to see if more data would result in IPM normalization (in other words, if the test results would settle back down to more even performance across the variations).
+Then we turned the campaign back on to scale up to 500 installs to get closer to statistical significance.
+We wanted to see if more data would result in IPM normalization (in other words if the test results would settle back down to more even performance across the variations).
 However, the results of the second test remained the same.
 Note: the ad set(s) did not exit the learning phase and we did not follow Facebook’s best practice.

 The results of this first test, while not statistically significant, were surprisingly enough to merit additional tests.
-So we tested on!
+So, we tested on!

 The IPMs for all ads ranged between 7-11 – even the new ads that did not share a thumbnail with the control.
 IPMs for each ad in the far right of the image.

-Next, we tested six videos: one control and five visually similar variations to the control but one very different to a human.
+Next, we tested six videos: one control and five visually similar variations to the control but one very different from a human.
 IPMs ranged between 5-10.
 IPMs for each ad in the far right of the image.